grackorg/rjgit_grack/README.md

 ===========

 1. Get grack.
-2. After requiring `rjgit_adapter.rb`, you can tell Grack to use the `RJGitAdapter` by editing its configuration, like so:
+2. After requiring `rjgit_grack.rb`, you can tell Grack to use the `RJGitAdapter` by editing its configuration, like so:

 ```ruby
 config = {